-We have evaluated the representation of Northern Hemisphere blocking in an ensemble of four AGCMs whose atmospheric resolution is increased from more than 100 km to about 25 km hor-341 izontal grid spacing.
+We have evaluated the representation of Northern Hemisphere blocking in an ensemble of four AGCMs whose atmospheric resolution is increased from more than 100- to about 25-km horizontal grid spacing.
 Simulations at this high resolution are still difficult and costly to carry out, and few such simulations of sufficient length are available.
-We have analysed here, for the first time, a multi-model ensemble of such simulations, and are therefore, for the first time, able to 344 document how robust the resolution sensitivity of blocking is at this scale.
-Overall, there is a clear 345 improvement in the simulated Euro/Atlantic blocking with resolution.
+We have analyzed here, for the first time, a multimodel ensemble of such simulations and are therefore, for the first time, able to document how robust the resolution sensitivity of blocking is at this scale.
+Overall, there is a clear improvement in the simulated Euro-Atlantic blocking with resolution.
 At the same time, considerable blocking frequency biases remain in the high-resolution models.
-For example, three of the 347 four high-resolution models (CAM5, IFS, UM) continue to underestimate European winter block-348 ing frequency by about one third, and two models (IFS, UM) underestimate summer blocking frequency in the Baltic area by about 50%.
-350 it is robust across the ensemble, eliminating most of the bias.
+For example, three of the four high-resolution models (CAM5, IFS, and UM) continue to underestimate European winter blocking frequency by about one-third, and two models (IFS and UM) underestimate summer blocking frequency in the Baltic area by about 50%.

+The degree to which simulated Euro-Atlantic blocking improves with resolution depends on the season and in some cases on the particular model.
+The clearest improvement is seen in spring, and it is robust across the ensemble, eliminating most of the bias.
 Smaller improvements, which are also robust across the ensemble, are seen in winter and autumn, whereby it should be noted that the biases in autumn are smaller than those in the other seasons for all models, even at the low resolutions.
 In summer, the resolution sensitivity is small and a significant improvement is only found for the UM.
 In the Pacific, we do not find a systematic sensitivity to resolution, except for CAM5 where there is some deterioration with increasing resolution in all seasons.